-This Standard was prepared on behalf of the Standards Australia Multitechnics Standards Policy Board to supersede AS 3201.2-1971, Approval and test specification for electro-medical equipment, Part 2: Electrically heated incubators for babies.
-It is technically equivalent to and has been reproduced from IEC 601-2-20:1990, Medical electrical equipment, Part 2: Particular requirements for safety of transport incubators.
+This Standard was prepared on behalf of the Standards Australia Multitechnics Standards Policy Board to supersede in part AS 3201.2-1971, Approval and test specification for electro-medical equipment, Part 2: Electrically heated incubators for babies.
+It is technically equivalent to and has been reproduced from IEC 601-2-19:1990, Medical electrical equipment, Part 2: Particular requirements for safety of baby incubators.